Courses Offered

 Health Sciences Design Core Courses are open to any student on campus who is interested in exploring human-centered approaches to meeting health care needs.
 With foundational curriculum centered in design thinking experiences, Core Courses employ next-generation education to prepare students to build and lead the future.

-HSD 401 and 501
+HSD 401

 Design for Health Workshop: Addressing Human Health Challenges with Design Thinking